Inside Laurene Powell Jobs’s big bet on digital curriculum

 “This is a huge shift,” says Katie Ramsey, science coordinator for Grand Island Public Schools in Nebraska.
 Last year, she oversaw her district’s adoption of Amplify Science, after piloting the curriculum alongside two competing products.
 “This isn’t about students being able to regurgitate a fact that they could just Google.
 This is about students spending more time in gathering evidence and evaluating evidence and communicating their reasoning to support or refute a claim.”

 So far, Ramsey says, teachers have been happy with the Amplify lessons.
 “It’s amazing how we’ve seen our students grow in their ability to think in terms of finding patterns or designing systems or cause-effect.
-The littlest, from kindergarten up they’re able to do this.”
-During a visit to a third grade classroom, she recalls, she made the mistake of saying, to one student, “You’re helping the wildlife biologists out.”
+The littlest, from kindergarten up, are able to do this.”
+During a visit to a third-grade classroom, she recalls, she made the mistake of saying to one student, “You’re helping the wildlife biologists out.”
 He immediately corrected her: “No, we are the wildlife biologists.”

 But developing Amplify Science to this high bar of quality has not come fast or cheap.
 “Lawrence Hall of Science has been the author on this, really writing and elaborately testing,” says Berger.
 “That was the big thing in which we were simpatico.
 They just field trial, and field trial, and field trial until they feel they have something right, which is why it’s six-and-a-half years later that we actually shipped the product.”